Why would I choose to go to college this way?

 Who are your students?

 Our students come from all types of backgrounds with all types of interests.
 Many use us to attain a two-or four-year degree or to get a jump on college during high school or a gap year.
 Others come to finish degrees begun at other institutions.
+Some are interested in pursuing a course of study in technical fields, and others come for their entire university coursework.
 Still others work with us while pursuing their dreams as athletes, artists and other professionals.

 What is the admissions policy?

-Anyone, no matter his or her educational background, can enroll as a non-degree-seeking student and begin taking classes toward a university degree.
+Anyone, no matter his or her educational background, may enroll as a non-degree-seeking student and begin taking classes toward a university degree.
 To be admitted to a diploma program, you will have to complete at least six university courses with grades of C or better.
-Alternately, students with high school diplomas and SAT or ACT scores can apply directly into one of our diploma programs.
+Alternately, students with high school diplomas and SAT or ACT scores may apply directly into one of our diploma programs.
+Certificate programs work in similar ways.

 Can I start in high school?